 December 15, 2018 - Living a Nature Connected Life Our focus, this month, is on Connection Modeling.
 What is connection, and how does it operate in our lives?
 We introduce the 8 Shields vision of connection as it flows in nature, in human lives, and in communities, and begin to consider how we can embody qualities such as the quiet mind, happiness, vitality, mentorship, empathy and respect for nature, living in our gifts, being fully alive, and love and forgiveness.
 We'll also do some Leatherwork.

-January 2019 There will be no class this month.
+January 2019 There will be no regular class this month.
 Oak Tree Mentors are encouraged to participate in the Renewal of Creative Path series, which meets Thursday evenings from 6-8:30 pm on January 17, 24 and 31 and February 7.

 February 9, 2019 - The Art of Storytelling While the clouds white out the sky, and the snow covers the ground, we'll dive deep into Storytelling, both as a daily practice for building mentorship, and as a performance art.
 We'll journey out into nature with all our senses open, and bring back our experiences to share with each other.
 Participants will also be encouraged to join in the Story Feast, later in the month.
 Our skills opportunities this month will be the art of Tracking, as well as Maple Sugaring.

 March 16, 2019 - Designing for Peace This month we'll take a look at Designing for Peace.
 The work of peacemaking is at the heart of successful communities.
 We'll orient to this work as presented by the 8 Shields Institute, and consider other frameworks, as well, for building a peaceful culture.
 We'll also work with our wild-gathered clay to make Pottery that can be fired in April.